-- A. A unit member is entitled to full freedom in research and in publication of the results, subject to the adequate performance of his other duties; research or employment for pecuniary return, requiring the use of College facilities or resources, shall be based upon a written understanding with the President of the College. - B. A unit member is entitled to freedom in choosing his methodology, discussing his subject presenting his subject, and evaluating his students. - C. A unit member is an individual, a member of a learned profession, and a representative of an educational institution.
+- A. A bargaining unit member is entitled to full freedom in research and in publication of the results, subject to the adequate performance of their other duties; research or employment for pecuniary return, requiring the use of College facilities or resources, shall be based upon a written understanding with the President of the College. - B. A bargaining unit member is entitled to freedom in choosing their methodology, discussing their subject, presenting their subject, and evaluating their students. - C. A bargaining unit member is an individual, a member of a learned profession, and a representative of an educational institution.
 When they speak or write as individuals, they shall be free from College censorship or discipline, but their special position in the community imposes special obligations.
 As individuals of learning and as educational representatives, they should remember that the public may judge their profession and their college by their utterances.
 Hence, they should, at all times, be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not spokespersons of the College. - D. Individual faculty members shall have the freedom to select textbooks and other teaching materials for their classes.
-In multiple section courses, all full-time faculty members who normally teach such courses shall agree to the primary textbook(s) to be used by all faculty teaching the course. - E. There shall be no censorship of Learning Resource material. - F. Unit members shall have access to student records necessary for legitimate educational purposes. - G. Since certain aspects of the information obtained by unit members in the course of their work can be considered privileged; no employee shall be required to disclose such information unless he deems it to be in the best interest of his student or his profession.
-The College will immediately advise the unit member of any effort, by action of law or otherwise, to secure records or other information obtained by the unit member.
-In no event shall the College exercise any disciplinary action against a unit member because of his assertion of privilege with regard to information under his control. - H. Only teaching faculty members can assign grades.
-No student's grade may be altered without the approval of the faculty member giving the grade. - No course or any part of a course shall be replicated without the faculty member's approval.
+In multiple section courses, all full-time faculty members who normally teach such courses shall agree to the primary textbook(s) to be used by all faculty teaching the course. - E. There shall be no censorship of Learning Resource material. - F. Bargaining unit members shall have access to student records necessary for legitimate educational purposes. - G. Since certain aspects of the information obtained by bargaining unit members in the course of their work can be considered privileged; no employee shall be required to disclose such information unless they deem it to be in the best interest of their student or their profession.
+The College will immediately advise the bargaining unit member of any effort, by action of law or otherwise, to secure records or other information obtained by the bargaining unit member.
+In no event shall the College exercise any disciplinary action against a bargaining unit member because of their assertion of privilege with regard to information under their control. - H. Only teaching faculty members can assign grades.
+No student's grade may be altered without the approval of the faculty member giving the grade. - I. No course or any part of a course shall be replicated without the faculty member's approval.